Message in a Bottle (Star Trek: Voyager): Plot

-Production
+Design

-Original design is based on a concept drawing submitted by a promotional contest winner hosted by UPN.
-The exterior of the fictional spacecraft depicted in the episode was created by Rich Sternbach and the special effect sequence done by Foundation Imaging.
+The original design of the Prometheus was based on a concept drawing submitted by a promotional contest winner hosted by UPN.
+The exterior of the fictional spacecraft depicted in the episode was created by Rich Sternbach and the special effect sequence was done by Foundation Imaging.
 The interior sets of the same spacecraft were designed by Richard James.
 The exterior visual shots by Foundation were done using computer generated imagery.

 Continuity

-This episode is noted in the story arc of the Star Trek: Voyager show, as the first time that Voyager regains contact with the Federation since being stranded on the other side of the galaxy.
-This provides a back-story for many character developments, such as an increased morale and hope of making it back to Earth, as well as establish backstory for further contact with Starfleet in later episodes.
+This episode is noted in the story arc of the Star Trek: Voyager show as the first time that Voyager regains contact with the Federation since being stranded on the other side of the galaxy.
+This provides a backstory for many character developments, such as increased morale and renewed hope of making it back to Earth, and establishing backstory for further contact with Starfleet in later episodes.

 Reception

-SyFy Wire ranked this episode the 3rd best episode of Star Trek: Voyager, calling it a "fast paced action comedy" and praising Robert Picardo's performance with Andy Dick.
+SyFy Wire ranked this episode the third best episode of Star Trek: Voyager, calling it a "fast paced action comedy" and praising Robert Picardo's performance with Andy Dick.

 In 2019, Screen Rant ranked "Message in a Bottle" as one of the five best Star Trek: Voyager episodes, (Note: The other four "best" Star Trek: Voyager episodes on Screen Rants list are "Caretaker", "Meld", "Flashback" and "Timeless".) noting that its "setting is gritty... and the comedy of the dueling Doctors is welcome levity."
-Screen Rant ranked this episode the 5th best episode of Star Trek: Voyager, based on an IMDB rating of 8.8 out of 10, also noting it has a gritty situation but also comedic elements.
+Screen Rant ranked this episode the 5th best episode of Star Trek: Voyager, based on an IMDb rating of 8.8 out of 10, also noting it has a gritty situation but also comedic elements.
 The episode was ranked as one of the top 10 episodes of Star Trek: Voyager.
 Den of Geek also ranked "Message in a Bottle" as one of the top ten episodes of Star Trek: Voyager.
 Gizmodo listed this episode as one of the "must watch" episodes from season four of the show.

-Screen Rant ranked the USS Prometheus as the 2nd fastest Federation Starfleet spacecraft.
+Screen Rant ranked the USS Prometheus as the second fastest Federation Starfleet spacecraft.
 They note the experimental nature of the vessel in the Star Trek universe, and suggest that it is this advanced design that may have made it possible for the distant USS Voyager to make contact.
-CBR rated the Prometheus as the 3rd most powerful spacecraft in the Star Trek universe, noting the vehicle for its ability to operate with a very small crew size.
+CBR rated the Prometheus as the third most powerful spacecraft in the Star Trek universe, noting the vehicle for its ability to operate with a very small crew size.
 The ship was also rated as the 12th best spacecraft of Star Trek by Space.com in 2017.